AthemFR/nonlinear-dynamics-chaos/README.md

 ## Class attendance:

 - You are free to attend or not attend classes.
-I suggest you should attend all classes.
+I, however, suggest you should attend all classes.

 - All classes will be recorded and posted on Moodle.